-Some mysteries are never solved:
+- Some mysteries are never solved

 Sometimes you just can’t get the information you need to answer a diligence question.
 No worries.
 If it’s an important enough question, you don’t buy the property.
 You file away the issue for future reference and treat it as a puzzle.
 Puzzles help with problem solving and creativity.

-Partners are indispensable:
+- Partners are indispensable

 This is classic joint venture wisdom.
 Most of us have enough money to buy two or three properties.
 You want to buy 50 properties.
 Don’t worry about lack of funds.
 Treat the money you spend on those first two or three properties as your tuition and entry fee to the larger world of joint ventures.
-Get good at one strategy using your own money and joint venture partners will beat a path to your door.
+Get good at one strategy using your own money, and joint venture partners will beat a path to your door.

-Sherlock Holmes used disguises, quiet contemplation and bouncing ideas off Dr. Watson.
+Sherlock Holmes used not only observation and deduction, but also surveillance in disguise, quiet contemplation, and bouncing ideas off Dr. Watson.
 If your current approach doesn’t work, try something different.

-Your reputation precedes you:
+- Your reputation precedes you

-As Holmes said, “it’s elementary, my dear Watson”.
+As Holmes said, “it’s elementary, my dear Watson.”

 If you’re looking to invest in Alberta real estate, get an Edmonton lawyer who thinks like Sherlock Holmes.
 Contact Barry today!